-Administration in Episerver Find
+Administration in Episerver Search & Navigation

-If you have added Episerver Find to your website, there are some specific administration and configuration options available to optimize the search functionality.
-See the Administration and configuration section in the user guide for Episerver Find.
+If you have added Episerver Search & Navigation (formerly Episerver Find) to your website, there are some specific administration and configuration options available to optimize the search functionality.
+See the Administration and configuration section in the user guide for Episerver Search & Navigation.